jameslyden/project-planning/ideas.md

 Future Project Ideas
 ====================

+### Watch winder
+Keep an automatic watch wound when it is not worn.

+* Features:
+  * Detect weight, and start automatically after a XX second delay?
+  * Stop running after XX time of continuous use?
+  * Use a light sensor to only run during the day?
+  * Push button override of automated operations
+* Basic components:
+  * Wooden box as base
+  * Soft foam for watch positioner
+  * tiny PIC for brains
+  * One or two micro servos to actuate winding

 ### Paper cutter
 Cricut replacement for cutting paper, etching PCBs, etc.

 * perhaps use a laser instead of a blade as the cutting implement?
 * Swappable cutting/etching/piercing heads for different uses?

 ### Music writer
 Get notes on input and write them to file.